Physics-Based Object 6D-Pose Estimation during Non-Prehensile Manipulation: Physics-Based Particle Filtering (PBPF)

-For a given camera image $z_t$, if the object is not visible in that image (perhaps because it is obstructed), DOPE may not output a pose estimate.
-At such time points, we skip the observation update.
+The observation model above assumes that a DOPE detection, $DOPE(z_t)$, is always available.
+However, for a given camera image $z_t$, DOPE may not output a pose estimate.
+At such time points, one option is to skip the observation update.
+This is what we do in the basic PBPF algorithm.